Becklyn-Studios/contentful-adapter/README.md

 };
 ```

-Add this migration to the list of migrations in your `becklyn-contentful.config.ts`:
+Add this migration (`getPageTypeTextMigration`) to the list of migrations in your `becklyn-contentful.config.ts`.

 ## TODOs

 -   Multi locale support for languages
     -   pass active locales to migrations (besides backend language)
     -   adjust all migrations that have a `defaultValue` configuration
--   Documentation for `becklyn-contentful.config.ts`